QuickBooks Desktop Complete Guide

 NOTE ABOUT ITEM/PRODUCT IMPORTS:

-The Product/Item imports include "Service, Non-Inventory Part, and Inventory Part” and exclude "Other Charge, Group, Subtotal, Discount, Payment, Sales Tax and Sales Tax Group"
+The Product/Item imports includes "Service, Non-Inventory Part, and Inventory Part” and excludes "Other Charge, Group, Subtotal, Discount, Payment, Sales Tax and Sales Tax Group" and requires a Name and Description for all items being imported.

 5. The invoice will sync to QBD